 The fact that people believe it's otherwise is a byproduct of the popular screen culture we users consume like mad junkies.
 Not that there was ever any idyllic past where we could say what we wanted.
 But let's not fool ourselves that it's gotten much better.
 It hasn't.
 Only the voices on our screens get to say what they want, or so it seems.

 Yet, even they have to follow a script lest they get canceled.
 If they stick to the script, these our vicarious voices get paid out in the currency of our attention.
-Our attention then translates into paychecks, a symbiotic relationship if there ever was one.
+Our attention then translates into their paychecks, a symbiotic relationship if there ever was one.
 Our consumption of media content is a sort of passive wish fulfillment.
 Media personalities say what the average person can't and so become proxies of expression.

 Donald Trump epitomizes this kind of repressed expression angrily vomited back into the world.
-Regular working stiffs can't or won't say the things he says, or perhaps they simply can't form the right words to articulate the jumbled thoughts in their muddled minds.
+Regular working folks can't or won't say the things he says, or perhaps they simply can't form the right words to articulate the jumbled thoughts in their muddled minds.

 We listen.
 We nod.
 We blink.